cogentrts/DataHubPythonAPI/README.md

 ## Components

 - **DataHubConnection.py**
-    - Provides classes and methods to establish and manage connections to the DataHub.
+    - Provides classes and methods to establish and manage TCP connections to the DataHub.

 - **lispparse.py**
     - Contains utilities for parsing and handling LISP-like syntax used by DataHub commands.